-To get maximum versatility from this machine all operators should carefully read and follow the instructions in this manual.
+This manual describes detailed instructions on the operation and notes about the use of this machine.
+To get maximum versatility from this machine all operators are requested to read this manual carefully and follow the instructions.
 Please keep this manual in a handy place near the machine.